-- EMTs and paramedics may withhold or terminate resuscitation of patients ONLY in the following circumstances.
+EMS providers may withhold or terminate resuscitation of patients ONLY in the following circumstances.
 In all other cases or if in doubt at any time, resuscitation should begin immediately.

 - 1. Obvious signs of death:

 - a) Rigor mortis

 - b) Livor mortis (lividity)

 - c) Decapitation

 - d) Incineration

 - e) Decomposition

 - f) Body position incompatible with life

 - g) Evisceration of brain or heart

 - 2. End of Life Treatment Documentation is present and valid (signed)

 - a) POLST form with part A checked DNAR/Do Not Attempt Resuscitation (allow natural death)

-- b) Patient is in a licensed nursing home (as defined in RCW 18.51.010) and there is a reasonable indication that the patient and his or her family do not want to have cardiopulmonary resuscitation performed
+- b) Patient is in a licensed nursing home (as defined in RCW 18.51.010) and there is a reasonable indication that the patient and their family do not want to have cardiopulmonary resuscitation performed

 - c) Documentation that the patient is enrolled in hospice

-- 3. EMTs are authorized by the MPD to withhold or terminate resuscitation if the patient has been diagnosed with a terminal illness and there is a reasonable indication that the patient and his or her family do not want to have cardiopulmonary resuscitation performed.
+- 3. EMS providers are authorized by the MPD to withhold or terminate resuscitation if the patient has been diagnosed with a terminal illness and there is a reasonable indication that the patient and their family do not want to have resuscitative measures performed.